The use of computing and networking resources at the University of Colorado Denver|Anschutz (CU Denver/Anschutz)

-As a condition of use of UCD computing facilities, the user agrees:
+As a condition of use of CU Denver/Anschutz computing facilities, the user agrees:

 Campus computing policy does not allow home wireless users to connect to the university network via UC Denver's virtual private network (VPN) without vulnerability mitigation.
 The IT Services department has developed several best wireless security practices - that if used - would allow you to use your home wireless system to access university data.
 These practices are based on a defense in depth (DiD) strategy.
 DiD involves implementing a set of barriers between your data and potential eavesdroppers.
 The individual barriers are not in themselves daunting, but when presented en masse, they provide a significant challenge to eavesdroppers.